-- 1. The Audit Committee will be comprised of the following members: - a.
-Three Trustees who are appointed by the Chair of the Board of Education - b.
-Two public members recommended by a selection committee.
+- 1. The Audit Committee will be comprised of the following members: - 1.1 Three Trustees who are appointed by the Chair of the Board of Education - 1.2 Two public members recommended by a selection committee.

 Trustees serving on the audit committee shall receive financial literacy training to aide them in performing their audit committee duties.